 Catharine Beecher probably never even set foot on the campus of what is now Mansfield University, but her name lives on here.
 In 1966, the Mansfield State College board of trustees renamed the former Wilson House to honor Miss Beecher.
-The home now houses the campus public relations and sports information offices but was once a training center for the home economics department.
+The home, which has been demolished for new residence halls, once housed the campus public relations and sports information offices and a training center for the home economics department.

 While home economics is no longer included in the curriculum, it was once one of the more popular majors here.
 Much of the home economics curriculum was taught in the building now called Elliot Hall, which was known as the Arts Building until 1972 and the Home Ec Center until 1997.
 (When it was called the Art Building, music and home economics shared the space.)
 Just like education, though, there was a need to give majors field experience.
 There is no better place to provide real world home economics experience than in a real “home.”
 Both the Beecher House and the current Alumni House, which was once called the Richards House, were both used as home management laboratories.

 Beecher House (there is evidence that there was talk of calling the building a “cottage”) was named for an early pioneer of the field of home economics, Catharine (sometimes spelled Catherine) Beecher.
 She is the older sister of the more famous Harriet Beecher Stowe, author of Uncle Tom’s Cabin or Life Among the Lowly.